Moving violations in NYC are traffic offenses. It is illegal that happen while the car, truck, or SUV you control is in motion.

 - 4-Point Violations: Speeding (11-20 MPH over the limit), tailgating, inadequate brakes.

 - 5-Point Violations: Reckless driving, failing to stop for a school bus, railroad crossing violation, and texting while driving.

 You can lose six points for speeding between 21-30 MPH over the limit or 11 points for going 40+ MPH faster than what is posted.

-These rules apply in any vehicle you operate – including a rented moving truck.
+These rules apply to any vehicle you operate – including a rented moving truck.
 That’s why it may be useful to hire professional movers when you sign a new lease or buy a new home.
-Handing off the logistics of transporting your belongings can ensure you don’t need to worry about a moving violation.
+Handling off the logistics of transporting your belongings can ensure you don’t need to worry about a moving violation.